 Where to Buy Pfizer Shares?

 When it comes to finding a platform on which to buy shares, there are loads of different brokers to choose from.
-Whilst this means you have plenty of choice, it can also make it tricky to find the best stock brokers for you.
+Whilst this means you have plenty of choice, it can also make it tricky to find stock brokers for you.

 You should also consider whether you want to buy Pfizer shares and hold the assets, which is the traditional way of investing, or trade share contracts for difference (CFDs).
-CFDs allow you to trade shares without actually owning the assets, allowing you to go short (speculate on prices going down) and apply leverage (make larger trades with borrowed capital).
+CFDs allow you to trade shares without actually owning the assets.

-To help you find the best place to buy Pfizer shares, below we’ve reviewed the top five UK share brokers that allow you to invest in Pfizer.
+To help you find where to buy Pfizer shares, below we’ve reviewed five popular UK share brokers.
 Let’s take a look at what they have to offer.